 ISSUE STANDARD EXAMPLES in HEALTHCARE FACILITIES PROVIDER INITIALS Communication Communication abilities sufficient for interaction with others in verbal, non-verbal and/or written form. -Follow verbal and/or written instructions. -Communicate with others. -Document patient responses to care. -Consult with other healthcare providers in a professional, timely manner.
 Mobility Physical abilities, including strength and stamina, sufficient to move from room to room and walk in hallways, and maneuver in small places.
 Ability to walk to and from departments to patient rooms. -Assist in patient transport. -Perform patient care for 8-12 hours; stand for prolonged periods of time. -Push/pull equipment requiring force on linoleum &/or carpeted floors. -Stoop, bend, squat, reach overhead while maintaining balance. -Safely evacuate patients as needed in emergency situations.
-Motor Skills Gross and fine motor abilities sufficient to provide safe and effective health care. -Perform vital signs (manually and using automatic devices) -Perform physical assessment, safely manipulate equipment. -Pick up, grasp and manipulate small objects with control. -Perform electronic documentation and keyboarding.
-Physical Strength and Stamina Ability to lift, carry, push or pull up to 50 pounds occasionally, 20 pounds frequently, and 10 pounds constantly. -Lift, turn, transfer and move patients confined to bed, wheelchair or gurneys. -Assist with lifting, holding patients safely from the floor or other surfaces. -Stoop, kneel, crouch, climb, balance, stand, walk.
-Hearing Auditory ability sufficient to monitor and assess health needs. -Hear blood pressure, breath sounds, heart sounds, bowel sounds. -Hear alarms, call bells and telephones. -Hear conversation with/between patients, family physicians and staff. -Hear and correctly interpret verbal communication from others. -Distinguish sounds with background noise.
+Motor Skills Gross and fine motor abilities sufficient to provide safe and effective health care. -Perform vital signs (manually and using automatic devices) -Perform physical assessment, safely manipulate equipmentPick up, grasp and manipulate small objects with controlPerform electronic documentation and keyboarding.
+Physical Strength and Stamina Ability to lift, carry, push or pull up to 50 pounds occasionally, 20 pounds frequently, and 10 pounds constantly. -Lift, turn, transfer and move patients confined to bed, wheelchair or gurneysAssist with lifting, holding patients safely from the floor or other surfacesStoop, kneel, crouch, climb, balance, stand, walk.
+Hearing Auditory ability sufficient to monitor and assess health needs. -Hear blood pressure, breath sounds, heart sounds, bowel soundsHear alarms, call bells and telephonesHear conversation with/between patients, family physicians and staffHear and correctly interpret verbal communication from othersDistinguish sounds with background noise.
 Visual Visual ability sufficient for observation and assessment necessary in health care. -Read patient charts, flow sheets, monitors. -Draw up and administer medications; read small print on meds and syringes. -Assess patient skin color/changes. -Observe subtle changes in patients' conditions.
-Tactile Tactile ability sufficient for physical assessment and to provide health care intervention. -Perform assessment by palpation. -Start IVs, perform sterile and non-sterile procedures. -Insert urinary catheters.
-Critical, Logical and Analytical Thinking Critical thinking sufficient for clinical judgment. -Interpret assessment date and respond with appropriate interventions. -Work alone and to make independent decisions that meet the standard of care. -Identify and prevent potential medication errors.
-Computer Literacy Ability to use computer technologies including accessing, retrieving, and communicating information. -Email, WORD, Internet searches. -Access library database. -Using radiographic digital image management systems.
-Interpersonal Interpersonal abilities sufficient to interact with individuals, families, and groups from a variety of social, emotional, cultural and intellectual backgrounds. -Emotionally stable in order to: Perceive and effectively manage stressors in the work environment.
+Tactile Tactile ability sufficient for physical assessment and to provide health care intervention. -Perform assessment by palpationStart IVs, perform sterile and non-sterile proceduresInsert urinary catheters.
+Critical, Logical and Analytical Thinking Critical thinking sufficient for clinical judgment.
+Interpret assessment date and respond with appropriate interventions.
+Work alone and to make independent decisions that meet the standard of care.
+Identify and prevent potential medication errors.
+Computer Literacy Ability to use computer technologies including accessing, retrieving, and communicating information. -Email, WORD, Internet searchesAccess library databaseUsing radiographic digital image management systems.
+Interpersonal Interpersonal abilities sufficient to interact with individuals, families, and groups from a variety of social, emotional, cultural and -Emotionally stable in order to: Perceive and effectively manage stressors in the work environment.
 Work with families stressed by the condition of a loved one.
-Work with other healthcare providers in stressful situations.
-Healthcare Provider not required to verify compliance with these selected Essential Functions.
-Prospective student is to be aware that these functions are required to be met throughout the entirety of their educational career through NWFSC Radiography Program.
-Healthcare Provider (MD, DO, NP, PA) Attestation Based on my evaluation of (student candidate name), I can attest that I have discussed the above Essential Functions and Performance Standards with the student candidate and that the student candidate (Please select all that apply):stated that s/he has the ability to fully and completely meet these standardsindicated that s/he is unable to fully and completely met these standardsappears unable to fully and completely meet these standards based on my examination today.
-Provider Name Signature/Stamp Date
+Work with other healthcare providers in stressful situations. intellectual backgrounds. selected Essential Functions.
+Student is to be aware that these functions are requi n